siddharthgoel94/website_rocketry_final/README.md

 **Contact Page:**
 For inquiries, collaboration opportunities, or just to share in the enthusiasm for rocketry, head to the "Contact" page.
 Here, visitors can find contact details, social media links, and a convenient form for reaching out to Team Rocketry.
 We welcome collaboration and are excited to connect with fellow space enthusiasts.

+# SEO Techniques Used
+This section outlines the SEO (Search Engine Optimization) techniques implemented in our website to enhance its visibility on search engines.

+## URL Structure
+A clean and descriptive URL structure is crucial for both search engines and users.
+- URLs are concise, reflecting the content of the page.
+- Dynamic parameters are avoided where possible to maintain simplicity.

+## Meta Tags
+Meta tags provide valuable information to search engines and users about the content of each page.
+Our meta tag optimization strategy includes:

+### Title Tags
+The title tag is a concise description of the page's content and plays a crucial role in search engine results.

+### Meta Descriptions
+Meta descriptions provide a brief summary of the page's content, influencing click-through rates in search results.

+### Other Meta Tags
+We include other relevant meta tags, such as meta keywords to further optimize search engine interactions.

+## Header Tags
+Header tags structure the content on each page and help search engines understand the hierarchy of information.
+Our header tag optimization includes:

+### H1 Tags
+The H1 tag represents the main heading of the page.
+Each page has a unique and descriptive H1 tag.

+### Subsequent Header Tags
+Subsequent header tags (H2, H3, etc.) are used to organize content hierarchically, providing clarity to search engines and users.

+By adhering to these SEO techniques, we aim to optimize the website for search engine visibility and provide a better user experience.